Recovery Expectations After Uncomplicated Cervical Cervical Lymphadenectomy (Neck Diussection) Recovery Expectations

 • Regular exercise — patients who exercised regularly before surgery were significantly more likely to maintain high shoulder-related quality of life postoperatively [10]

-• Postoperative rehabilitation has been shown to significantly improve arm abduction ability, particularly when the sternocleidomastoid and spinal accessory nerve were resected [20]
+• Postoperative rehabilitation has been shown to significantly improve arm abduction (raising the arm from straight outwards to above the head) ability, particularly when the sternocleidomastoid and spinal accessory nerve were resected [20]

 Head & Neck.
 2026.
 Zhang H, Wang F, Gu M, et al.Recent